-In 2016 I mastered in Graphic Design with the project titled Honesis Pt.
+In 2016 I completed my Master in Visual Arts / Graphic Design with the project titled Honesis Pt.
 II.
-In this audiovisual installation I recycled formal cues from the science fiction genre to create abstract user interfaces and soundscapes for a fictitious spacecraft.
-Both visual and soundtrack having its own properties and generative animations between specific parameters, making that the installation would never be experienced in the same way.
+In this installation I recycle audiovisual cues from the science fiction genre by creating abstract user interfaces and soundscapes for a fictitious spacecraft.
+Both the visual aspect and the soundtrack have their own defined properties and animate between specific parameters, making it that the installation would (quite literally) never be experienced the same way.

-By using sharp pixels and pure RGB-values I generated a link to the primary quality of the display-screen or image projection.
-In order to stay away from video and audio compression I used an environment called Unity that allowed me to visualize 3D artwork dynamically together with variable camera movement, shifting soundtrack and generative animation – creating an endlessly different experience.
+By using the pure pixel and RGB-values I invoke a connection to the fundamental quality of the display-screen (or image projection).
+In order to stay away from video and audio compression I used an environment called Unity, usually preserved for video game-development.
+This software allowed me to visualize 3D artwork dynamically with variable camera movement, altering soundtrack and generative animation – creating the endlessly different experience.

-The soundtracks were produced through cutting, overlapping and editing a few sessions improvised knob-twiddling.
-Microphone recording, digital synthesis, granular treatments, frequency-shifting and various mixing techniques were all part of my arsenal.
+The soundtracks were originally produced through cutting, overlapping and editing all kinds of recording-sessions.
+Field-recordings, digital synthesis, granular treatments, frequency-shifting and various mixing techniques were all part of my arsenal.

-You can watch a small recording of the installation below, there’s also a visual web-translation of the main projection and you can stream and download the soundtrack from Bandcamp.
+You can watch a small recording of the installation above, there’s also a visual web-translation of the main projection and you can stream and download the soundtrack from Bandcamp.

 A few selected stills below.